amirs0b/Roadmap.sh--Weather-API/README.md

 # Weather API Project

-This project is a Weather API wrapper service that fetches weather data from a third-party API, caches it, and serves it through its own endpoints.
-It's designed to showcase best practices in backend development, including authentication, caching, environment variable management, and API documentation.
+This project serves as a comprehensive and practical implementation of the **["Weather API Project Idea" exercise from roadmap.sh](https://roadmap.sh/projects/weather-api-wrapper-service)**.
+It is designed to be a robust wrapper service that not only fulfills the requirements of the challenge but also demonstrates best practices in modern backend development.

+As a solution to the exercise, this service fetches data from a reliable external source, Visual Crossing, and serves it through its own dedicated endpoints.
+To meet the performance and efficiency goals of the challenge, it features a **multi-layer caching system**.
+This system uses **Redis** for high-speed access and **MongoDB** to store data for longer periods, effectively minimizing calls to the third-party API.

+Furthermore, the project successfully implements the exercise's authentication requirements, featuring a complete **JWT-based authentication** and **Role-Based Access Control (RBAC)** system with distinct `user` and `admin` roles.
+Developed using a modern tech stack including **Node.js** and **Express.js**, and complete with **Swagger UI** for documentation, this project stands as a thorough and functional solution to the proposed challenge.

 ## ✨ Features